-If a default is entered, the plaintiff can request the court enter a nonredeemable judgment at that time.
+If a default is entered at roll call, the plaintiff can request the case be called after roll call for the entry of a nonredeemable judgment for possession.
+If a default is entered at any other hearing or time, the plaintiff can request the court enter a nonredeemable judgment at that time.
 In the alternative, a plaintiff can file a written motion for a nonredeemable judgment.